• Skip to primary navigation

 🍓 Best Fruits For Longer Lasting Tanghulu

 • Larger berries like honeyberry may also hold up well to candy-coating.
-I also suspect that there are many less common fruits that would be excellent for the tanghulu-style coating too.
+I also suspect many less common fruits would be excellent for the tanghulu-style coating.

 How long does tanghulu take to harden?